Accelerate-AI/CommunityForumsForDS/README.md

 - Active participation in Discussions
 - Participate and experience in Competitions
 - Write Blogs, Point of Views
-- Presence on Publications, Patents
+- Build skills to contribute to Publications, Patents in the medium to long term focus
 - Build thought leadership (for senior roles/practitioners) on an ongoing basis

 ### Key 10 Forums for Data Scientists to start venturing into: